SCIFIHISTORY.NET

 "When Issac wakes up inside a room with no memory of how he got there, he discovers he's a prisoner sent into space to form Earth's first colony on another planet.
 The only thing worse than his fate is his unpredictable and ruinous cellmate, Alana, who is determined to destroy everything, including Issac."

-On this day in 1951, Tales Of Tomorrow aired "The Last Man On Earth."
-This served as the fifth episode of the program's first season, and here's the plot summary from TV.com:
+On this day in 1951 (in the U.S.), Tales Of Tomorrow aired "The Last Man On Earth."
+Officially, this served as the fifth episode of the program's first season, and here's the plot summary from TV.com:

 "Martians have landed all over the world and they've left just two human beings alive, but only so they can experiment on them."

-On this day in 1960, Men Into Space aired "The Sun Never Sets."
-This served as the thirty-sixth episode of the program's only season, and here's the plot summary as provided by IMDB.com:
+On this day in 1960 (in the U.S.), Men Into Space aired "The Sun Never Sets."
+Officially, this served as the thirty-sixth episode of the program's only season, and here's the plot summary as provided by IMDB.com:

 "Colonel McCauley is assigned to observe and assist the British space program.
 Their Vega Project will use a more powerful second-stage rocket engine.
 McCauley has to express the US concerns about the reliability of this engine."